Learn-Together-Pro/CgArt/curriculum/tasks/bake_texture.md

 # Create a chest model, divide it into _low and _high models.
 Add extra geometry to _high model and bake it to _low
+## RESTRICTIONS
+### Models should not have N-gons, overlaping, duplicate vertices or other issues in topology
 ![chest](/curriculum/reproduce/chest_box/chest_2.jpg)
 ![chest_2](/curriculum/reproduce/chest_box/chest_3.jpg)
 ![chest_3](/curriculum/reproduce/chest_box/chest_4.jpg)